True Crime Reporter® Podcast

 As the Rangers approach their 200th year of service, their legend is embodied in the following quote.

 When Texas Ranger Captain Bill McDonald was sent to Dallas in the 1890s to prevent a scheduled prizefight, McDonald was greeted at the train station by the city’s anxious mayor, who asked: “Where are the others?”
-To which McDonald supposedly replied, “Hell! ain’t I enough?
+McDonald supposedly replied, “Hell! ain’t I enough?
 There’s only one prize-fight!” (credit: Texas Ranger Hall of Fame and Museum).

 The Texas Rangers are the oldest serving state law enforcement agency in the United States.